casid/jusecase-guice/README.md

 ```

 ## Usage in real-life project
-Have a look at the [Logic class](https://github.com/casid/mazebert-ladder/blob/master/src/main/java/com/mazebert/Logic.java) at the Mazebert TD ladder backend project.
+Have a look at the [BusinessLogic class](https://github.com/casid/mazebert-ladder/blob/master/src/main/java/com/mazebert/BusinessLogic.java) at the Mazebert TD ladder backend project.